 AU/HSI course.
 Continues to refine the student's working knowledge of the New Testament in the original language.
-Prerequisite: BIBL304H or equivalent.
-BIBL304H and 305H together are equivalent to BIBL212.
+Prerequisite: BIBL304V or equivalent.

 Intermediate Greek I

 Syntax of the koine Greek New Testament including practical application.
 Weekly lab required.
 Prerequisite BIBL212.
 Fall